 Audiobooks can be a good way to get your kids reading, and they serve as an important beginner’s tool.
 Just make sure they are a supplement NOT a substitute for other learning, like reading or interacting with others.

-Pros and Cons of Learning Videos
+Pros & Cons of Learning Videos

 There’s no doubt that putting kids in front of the television or computer to watch toddler learning videos has a bad rap.
 However, videos can provide a break from listening to audiobooks while still inspiring a love for storytelling!
-Not only can videos provide a breather, they can assist with visual learning and developing a deeper understanding of the subject.
+Not only can videos provide a breather, but they can also assist with visual learning and developing a deeper understanding of the subject.

 It’s important to limit the time your children spend watching them.
 According to the UK Millennium Cohort Study, children who watched more than 3 hours of video a day experienced more conduct and relationship problems in early life.
-While toddler videos, kid songs or funny videos for kids are great, moderation is key when they’re learning to read.
+While toddler videos, kid songs, or funny videos for kids are great, moderation is key when they’re learning to read.

 Audible is one of the best resources for audiobooks, but it’s expensive.
 There are many other sites for free audible books online.
-Librivox has a catalog that includes books for kindergartners learning to read through to Grade 12.
+Librivox has a catalog that includes books for kindergarteners learning to read through to Grade 12.
 The British website Storynory offers free, downloadable classics from authors like Charles Dickens and Rudyard Kipling.
 For the less book-inclined, Storyline Online spices things up by featuring actors like Betty White and James Earl Jones storytelling.

 Scribd is another great option for audiobooks.
 It contains most of the same titles as Audible, but you pay a monthly subscription fee instead of buying the books.
 You can rent as many audiobooks as you need, similar to a library.